apacheignite/documentation/data-grid/transactions.md

   * `SERIALIZABLE` - In `PESSIMISTIC` mode, this isolation level works the same way as `REPEATABLE_READ`.

-Note that in `PESSIMISTIC` mode the order of locking is important.
+Note that in `PESSIMISTIC` mode, the order of locking is important.
 Moreover, Ignite will acquire locks sequentially and exactly in the order provided by a user.
 [block:callout]
 {
   "type": "warning",